carloszan/mobiles/README.md

 # mobiles
-some projects wrote in react native
+some projects written in react native